businessagyd-coder/carisurg-portfolio/README.md

 Bar plots, histograms, scatter plots, and box plots with matplotlib Adding clinical reference lines (e.g. GCS ≤ 8, bradycardia/tachycardia thresholds) Saving and sharing plots

+# Day 4 — Vital Sign Write-up
+CariSurg MedTech Pathways | Mercer General Hospital
+A short plain-language write-up on one vital sign from the Mercer General triage dataset.
+Task
+Pick one vital sign (pulse, temperature, respiratory rate, SBP, or SpO2) and write one paragraph covering:

+- What it is
+- What the normal range looks like
+- Why a triage nurse would care

+# Day 5 — Other Metrics Write-up
+CariSurg MedTech Pathways | Mercer General Hospital
+A short reflective paragraph on clinical metrics that exist beyond the Mercer General triage dataset and why they matter.
+Task
+Write one paragraph covering metrics not included in the current dataset — what they are, why they are clinically relevant at triage, and what their absence means for our analysis.

+# Day 6 — At-Risk Patient Logic Pseudocode
+CariSurg MedTech Pathways | Mercer General Hospital Pseudocode for a function that evaluates a patient's pulse and flags them as at-risk if their reading falls outside a defined safe range.
+Logic

+Critical Low: pulse < 20 bpm — near-absent cardiac output
+Normal: 20–250 bpm — functional range covering athletic and paediatric cases Critical High: pulse > 250 bpm — exceeds survivable arrhythmia rates

+Thresholds are set at extremes to minimise false positives.
+Standard bradycardia (<60 bpm) and tachycardia (>100 bpm) are candidates for a secondary warning tier.